awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-campaign-inappmessagebutton.md

 # AWS::Pinpoint::Campaign InAppMessageButton<a name="aws-properties-pinpoint-campaign-inappmessagebutton"></a>

-Configuration information for a button that appears in an in\-app message\.
+Specifies the configuration of a button that appears in an in\-app message\.

 ## Syntax<a name="aws-properties-pinpoint-campaign-inappmessagebutton-syntax"></a>